Severe Thunderstorm Warning issued for Lackawanna, Pike, Susquehanna, Wayne by NWS - News Break

 Severe Thunderstorm Warning issued for Lackawanna, Pike, Susquehanna, Wayne by NWS

-Effective: 2021-07-12 23:28:00 EDT Expires: 2021-07-13 00:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-07-12 23:09:00 EDT Expires: 2021-07-13 00:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
 Heavy rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Lackawanna; Pike; Susquehanna; Wayne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL MIDNIGHT EDT FOR SOUTHEASTERN SUSQUEHANNA...NORTHEASTERN LACKAWANNA...CENTRAL WAYNE AND NORTHERN PIKE COUNTIES At 1128 PM EDT, severe thunderstorms were located along a line extending from Pleasant Mount to Mayfield, moving east at 35 mph.
+Target Area: Lackawanna; Pike; Susquehanna; Wayne The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southeastern Susquehanna County in northeastern Pennsylvania Northeastern Lackawanna County in northeastern Pennsylvania Wayne County in northeastern Pennsylvania Northern Pike County in northeastern Pennsylvania * Until midnight EDT. * At 1109 PM EDT, severe thunderstorms were located along a line extending from near New Milford to near Tompkinsville, moving east at 60 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Carbondale, Archbald, Honesdale, Damascus, Clifford, Forest City, Mayfield, Waymart, Dalton and Vandling.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Carbondale, Archbald, Honesdale, Damascus, Jackson, Clifford, Forest City, Mayfield, Harford and Waymart.
 TORNADO...POSSIBLE HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0